Skip to main content

 The Kenosha Greenway and the southern portion of the Glen Oak Hills Park allows for this special equipment to be deployed since it is narrow and close to the road where the lift trucks with the high-pressure tanks can be used.

-Other public lands that are equally heavily wooded as the Kenosha Greenway and the Glen Oak Hills Park are not accessible by this equipment.
+Other public lands that are equally heavily wooded as the Kenosha Greenway and the Glen Oak Hills Park, and therefore potential candidates for this kind of spray treatment, are not accessible to this equipment so it cannot be sprayed.